Sedlescombe – St John the Baptist

 The north aisle is C14 and the tower early C15.
 The rest, including the south aisle and chancel, is C19.
 The C16 font-cover has opening doors.

 A small church is mentioned in Domesday Book (9, 122), but nothing in the present one at the upper end of the village is older than the C14.
 It is likely, however, that the shorter nave, in its form until the C19, kept its early dimensions if not some walling.
-This is supported by Sir Stephen Glynne, probably in the 1820s, who saw (SNQ 16 (Nov 1967) p347) a low, plain Norman chancel arch as well as lancets in the chancel.
-The pattern of a nave that was C11 or C12 with a chancel rebuilt or extended in the C13, is frequently found in Sussex.
+This is supported by Sir Stephen Glynne, before 1840 and probably in the 1820s, who saw (SRS 101 p249) a low, plain Norman chancel arch as well as lancets in the chancel.
+Such a pattern of a nave that was C11 or C12 with a chancel rebuilt or extended in the C13, is frequently found in Sussex.

 In the later C14 a broad, gabled north aisle was added, which is now the western part of a longer one.
 The two western bays of the north arcade are characteristic of the period, with octagonal piers and double-chamfered heads.
 The old part of the aisle has two-light square-headed north windows with pierced spandrels (one renewed) and the west wall was originally blank.
 The roof-ties are old.